 NOTE: In this episode, we erroneously reported that Bill McKibben left 350.org…this is not true!
 It was an April Fool’s joke that Laura mistook for truth.
 Please accept our HUGE apology for a news mistake of this magnitude!

 “It’s Hot in Here Radio” charts new territory for the program… Today we ask: what does scripture tell us about environmental stewardship?
 What are the messages fueling faith-based approaches to environmentalism?
 Dr. Rolf Bouma joins us in the studio to discuss the intersection of environmental ethics and religion.
-Continue reading Environmental Ethics + Religion
+Continue reading Environmental Ethics + Religion→

-can we trust the media to accurately report on environmental affairs?
+why is the news so depressing? can we trust the media to accurately report on environmental affairs? what will/should the future of environmental news + journalism be?

 Join Kat Superfisky (SNRE) + special guest co-host Phil D’Anieri (famous NPR and PitE legend), along with special guest Dave Askins (from The Ann Arbor Chronicle) as they yap all about “Environmental News + Journalism.”